Instagram

 3. Look out for World War II pill boxes on the K&A

-Following the British Expeditionary Forces’ evacuation from Dunkirk, and the prospect of imminent German invasion, General Sir Edmund Ironside, Commander-in-chief of the Home Forces created a series of static defence lines, one of which was the Kennet & Avon Canal from Reading to Bristol, named GHQ Stop Line Blue.
+Following the British Expeditionary Forces’ evacuation from Dunkirk, and the prospect of imminent German invasion, General Sir Edmund Ironside, Commander-in-chief of the Home Forces created a series of static defence lines.
+One was the Kennet & Avon Canal from Reading to Bristol, named GHQ Stop Line Blue.
 Pill boxes and tank traps designed by the War Office were built along the canal and manned by the home guard.
 Today there are still a large number of pillboxes lining the canal, including one at next to Avoncliff Aqueduct, one at Rotherstone in Devizes, one at Freewarren Bridge at Crofton and two between the canal and the railway line at Hungerford Common.
 From our base in Bath, it takes just over three hours to reach Avoncliff Aqueduct, great for a short break.
 From Bath, it takes around 29 hours to reach Hungerford, passing through 61 locks along the way – perfect for a 10-day or two-week break.

 4. Visit the birthplace of the canal restoration movement